 - Website URL: darkreading.com

 The internet has continued to develop deeper recesses and dark corners.
 Things like enterprise ransomware and stolen data by hackers are a nearly everyday occurrence.
 A mass of cybercriminals gathers to organize their next attack.

-DarkReading looks into these risks so that the website and email newsletter can provide IT security professionals with their necessary cybersecurity news.
-Also, the regularity of posts is a level higher, with something like 30-35 updates being released every week.
+DarkReading looks into these risks so that the website and email newsletter can provide IT security professionals with necessary cybersecurity news.
+Also, the regularity of posts is higher, with about 30-35 updates being released weekly.

 There are four editors.
-Also, a myriad of contributors represents all types of companies and organizations.
-It’s is a great way to monitor all of the latest blackhat news in our community.
+Also, a myriad of contributors represent all types of companies and organizations.
+It is a great way to monitor our community’s latest black hat news.

 5. Naked Security

 - Website URL: nakedsecurity.sophos.com